pagalvin/tsbook/chapter04_IntroducingTypes.md

 <br/>
 Eric Elliot takes a deeper dive into the subject: https://medium.com/javascript-scene/you-might-not-need-typescript-or-static-types-aa7cb670a77b#.5aideomvb.
 This is also worth reading.
 </div>

 [^4]: It's also, a little ironically, a decent listing of interesting tools and frameworks out there and hence, another good reason to read the article.
 That is, of course, it doesn't tire you out.
-To be safe, read this book first.
+To be safe, finish reading this book first.

 [^5]: Recall that the default data type is "any" for TypeScript variables.
 You should avoid this, especially if you're starting off with a fresh new project.
 You can disallow "implicit" any variables through a compiler configuration setting.
 Read about that here: https://basarat.gitbooks.io/typescript/docs/options/noImplicitAny.html.

 [^6]: Admittedly, this is a minor source of cognitive dissonance.
-Since the variable itself a const, why allow us to change the variable's properties as well?
-It is what it is and helpful in the end, so live with it we must.
+Since the variable is itself a `const`, why allow us to change the variable's properties as well?
+It is what it is and turns out to be helpful at the end of the day.
+So, live with it we must.

-[^linktomymedumarticleonfunoffunctionalprogramming]: I have found that functional programming, like TypeScript, is a joy unto itself.
+[^7]: I have found that functional programming, like TypeScript, is a joy unto itself.
 I have written about that joy here: https://hackernoon.com/unexpected-joy-from-functional-programming-ed9d3adca77a.